 Canvey Island is a reclaimed island in the Thames estuary, protected by 15 miles of concrete wall sea defenses.
-Canvey has three sailing clubs; The Island Yacht Club, the Chapman Sands Sailing Club and the Benfleet Yacht Club.
-A region between Thorney bay and Labworth beach is designated as an read more
+As Canvey Island lies below sea level and it is prone to flooding at very high tides.
+Canvey has three sailing clubs; The Island Yacht Club, the Chapman Sands Sailing Club read more

 Thorney Bay beach is a small sandy beach (some mud at lower tide) on Canvey Island backed by a large grassy area.
-To one side of the beach you have a caravan park.
+Facilities include car parking, cafe, children’s play area, grass areas and to one side of the beach you have a caravan park.

 Brightlingsea beach is a small semicircular beach and quiet family resort that has a gently shelving sand and shingle beach.
 Located where the River Colne flows into the sea.
 Activities include windsurfing, canoeing, jet skis, crazy golf and bowls.
 Facilities include car park, beach huts.